Muqali: Legacy

 He received many posthumous honours, since as early as the 1320s.
-After his death, descendants of Mukhali served the Great Khan of the Mongols, especially those of the Toluid lineage: prominent among these were Dorjeban and Dorǰi.
+After his death, descendants of Muqali served the Great Khan of the Mongols, especially those of the Toluid lineage: prominent among these were Dorjeban and Dorǰi.
 A few of his descendants, such as Antong and Baiǰu, later became prominent officials in the Confucian fashion of the Yuan dynasty founded by Genghis Khan's grandson, Kublai Khan.
 Members of Muqali's Jalair tribe, as retainers of the Toluid Hulagu, participated in the conquest of Persia, then called Mollai, and later founded the Jalayirid Dynasty which ruled from Baghdad after the collapse of the Hulaguid Ilkhanate.
 Another descendant, Naγaču, survived the collapse of the Yuan and maintained his power under the Ming dynasty.

 Muqali is considered a superb leader, and one of the "very few men who could exert a real influence on Genghis Khan's decisions".
 In seven years of campaigning in northern China, he had reduced the Jin dynasty's territories to only Henan Province.
 A statue of Muqali, together with Bo'orchu, flanks the statue of Genghis Khan in Sükhbaatar Square in Ulaanbaatar.